JuliaData/DataFrames.jl/docs/src/lib/indexing.md

     The rule above means that, similar to single-dimensional objects in Base (e.g. vectors), `DataFrameRow` is considered to be column-oriented.

-!!! note

-    The rules described below for `DataFrame` also apply to `SubDataFrame` if it was created with `:` as column selector following the same approach as for `setindex!`.
-In the list below when `sdf` is present it is assumed to be created with column selector other than `:`.

 Additional rules:
 * in the `df[CartesianIndex(row, col)] .= v`, `df[row, col] .= v` syntaxes `v` is
   broadcasted into the contents of `df[row, col]` (this is consistent with Julia Base);